nam178/MicroHttpd/README.md

 * Matching virtual host by cookies.
 * HTTP over UDP.
-* Optimizing performance or one specific use-case.
+* Optimizing performance for one specific use-case.
 * Building your own MVC framework.

 # Using The Code